 Low ratio of purchase

 The business of Tesla is dependent on the consistent association of its suppliers.
-In this part, it is depicted how suppliers develop the conditions of business by putting an impact on the access to materials required by the company (Yacoub, 2018).
+This part, it is depicts how suppliers develop the conditions of business by putting an impact on the access to materials required by the company (Yacoub, 2018).
 The moderate power developed by the external elements that intensify the bargaining power of Tesla’s supplier is as below:

 The a moderate level of association.